SCCapstone/CCWA-Project/README.md

 After each time the game code is changed, the executable is created by utilizing the build function in the unity editor.

+## Running Tests

+We will be implementing tests in CSCE 492

 # Authors

 Ian McDowell (mcdoweli@email.sc.edu)